corybagozzi/corybagozzi/README.md

-- 👋 Hi, I’m @corybagozzi
+- 👋 Hi, I’m @corybagozzi; product manager, problem solver, technology strategist
 - 👀 I’m interested in learning more about JAMStack and headless ecosystems.
 My expertise is in product and design, I play around with coding and development so I can hold my own in meetings.
 - 🌱 I’m currently learning NuxtJS and GraphQL
 - 💞️ I’m looking to collaborate on something fun but so weird it could never be about making money, more artistic expression via technology.